-Zwerger studied at the Applied Arts Academy of Vienna but left before completing her course.
+Zwerger studied at the Applied Arts Academy of Vienna but left before completing her studies.
 She favors working with watercolors and is influenced by the work of, among others, Arthur Rackham, who was a prominent British artist in the Golden Age of Illustration at the turn of the last century.

-She has received numerous awards her work, the most notable of which is the Hans Christian Andersen Award.
-This is the highest award for the work of children's book authors and illustrators, it recognizes lasting contributions to children's literature.
-Zwerger was awarded it in 1990.
+She has received numerous awards her work, the most notable of which was the Hans Christian Andersen Award in 1990.
+This is the highest award for the work of children's book authors and illustrators, recognizing lasting contributions to children's literature.

 Olivia Lomenech Gill

 Olivia is a talented artist, illustrator, and printmaker.
-Olivia resides in Thumberland, UK.
-Her artwork is inspired by life- human, animal, and imaginary creatures.
-Olivia has completed a vast array of skillful artwork and even owns and operates her own printing press.
+Gill resides in Northumberland, UK.
+Her artwork is inspired by life and depicts humans, animals, and imaginary creatures.
+Gill has completed a vast array of skillful artwork and even owns and operates her own printing press.
 Her first experience as an illustrator was in 2012 when she had the opportunity to illustrate the book Where My Wellies Take Me, written by Clare and Michael Morpurgo.
 Where My Wellies Take Me won the 2013 English 4–11 Picture Book Award in the Fiction 7–11 Years category.
 In 2017, Gill illustrated Fantastic Beasts and Where to Find Them.
-She also illustrated the cover of Scholastic's 2017 edition of Fantastic Beasts and Where to Find Them.
-Olivia brought life to the fantasy creatures of the Wizarding World with spirited, detailed, and skillful illustrations.
+She also illustrated the cover of Scholastic's 2017 edition of Fantastic Beasts and Where to Find them.
+Olivia brought life to the fantasy creatures of the wizarding world with spirited, detailed, and skillful illustrations.